 In the event of a security-related event involving the TSA, that agency will be the primary source of information and the TSA's Regional Public Affairs representative or TSA Public Affairs in Washington, D.C. will handle all responses.
-DFW Airport Corporate Communications will assist with airport-related questions and issues.
+DFW Airport Communications & Marketing will assist with airport-related questions and issues.

-Media inquiries regarding weather conditions and flying operations at the Airport should be directed to DFW Airport Corporate Communications.
+Media inquiries regarding weather conditions and flying operations at the Airport should be directed to DFW Airport Communications & Marketing.

 Media inquiries regarding flight delays or cancellations should be directed to individual airlines.